 All backups should be monitored so that if anything starts to fail, it can be fixed before it puts any data at risk.
 In a similar way, recovery should be simulated on a regular basis so that you can be confident that the data is being duplicated perfectly.
 In our experience, this is where most backup solutions fall down.
 They are set up, untested and when the time comes to recover data files are corrupted or not available.

 The best of both is the best for most

-Our recommended solution in most cases is for an on-site NAS Server that is setup for regular cloud backups.
-This provides you with the best of both worlds; an on-site backup for instant recovery of files combined with the resilience of a off-site cloud backup if there were every any major disasters.
+Our recommended solution in most cases is for an on-site NAS Server that is set up for regular cloud backups.
+This provides you with the best of both worlds; an on-site backup for instant recovery of files combined with the resilience of an off-site cloud backup if there were ever any major disaster.

-Our Managed Spotlight NAS drives (built with Synology hardware) are completely scalable, secure and integrate in with cloud backup solutions such as Amazon Glacier for cheap, reliable off-site backup.
+Our Managed Spotlight NAS drives (built with Synology hardware) are completely scalable, secure and integrated with cloud backup solutions such as Amazon Glacier for cheap, reliable off-site backup.